facebook/zstd/zstd_compression_format.md

 Note that maximum `Accuracy_Log` for literal and match lengths is `9`, and for offsets is `8`.
 Higher values are considered errors.

-Then follow each symbol value, from `0` to last present one.
+Then follows each symbol value, from `0` to last present one.
 The number of bits used by each field is variable.
 It depends on :